Kristina01111000/Drws_site/README.md

 - Update on 4eyoga people response
 - add onwow podcast to GH
 - add omwow podcast to SYRNAT
-- Come up for some potential topics for an email to send -> he is going to do this, not me
 - Figure out the gradient that dr w and stephen are talking about , get feedback from stephen, new icons, figure text color, with the gradient, take colors from the logos , get clarification from stephen
 "Hey Kristina,
 Yes, we are bouncing around an idea to have a reduced icon/logo similar to his Dr. W logo for all of his sites, so they all have a resemblance to each other.
 This would not replace the logo you are using now, but replace it when the user starts scrolling.